Task 3: Alternate text

 The alternate text should describe such images as concisely as possible.

 Task 3 in MadeToTag allows you to quickly assign alternate text.

 - You can use the arrows to process image frames one after another.

-- Enter the alternate text into the text box and click Apply to assign it to the image.
+- Enter the alternate text into the text box, MadeToTag will automatically assign it to the selected image.